msaps/MSSTabbedPageViewController/README.md

 ### Page View Controller Enhancements

-`MSSPageViewController` is a UIViewController wrapper for UIPageViewController that provides a simpler data source and enhanced delegation methods.
+MSSPageViewController is a UIViewController wrapper for UIPageViewController that provides a simpler data source and enhanced delegation methods.
 The data source methods are encapsulated in the `MSSTabbedPageViewControllerDataSource` as seen above.

-The delegate methods that `MSSPageViewController` provides are listed below:
+The delegate methods that `MSSPageViewControllerDelegate` provides are listed below:

 ```
 - (void)pageViewController:(MSSPageViewController *)pageViewController
      didScrollToPageOffset:(CGFloat)pageOffset
                  direction:(MSSPageViewControllerScrollDirection)scrollDirection;
 ```
-Called when the page view controller is scrolled by the user to a specific offset, similar to scrollViewDidScroll.
+Called when the page view controller is scrolled by the user to a specific offset, similar to `scrollViewDidScroll`.
 The pageOffset maintains the current page position and a scroll direction is provided.

 ```
 - (void)pageViewController:(MSSPageViewController *)pageViewController